 The Liko Nā Pilina project is a hybrid restoration experiment located in Hilo, Hawai‘i.
 We have had an amazing group of volunteers, students, visitors and interns!
 Mahalo to all!

 Role: I serve as one of the principal investigators of the project, which means I’ve been involved in all aspects of planning, executing, publicizing, and synthesizing the project.
-From the moment we wrote the first proposal on this project I was pulled into the hybrid ecosystem concept.
+From the moment we wrote the first proposal on this project I was enthralled by the hybrid ecosystem concept.

 Role: I’ve been involved in all aspects from idea-forming, planning, executing, publicizing, and synthesizing the project.